-- A UNIQUE SPECIES -
+- A UNIQUE SPECIES - |

-They now roam free on approximately 25 000 km2 (5.7 million acres) of arid communal range lands in the Kunene region.
-Desert-adapted rhino are genetically similar to other south-western black rhino primarily found across Namibia and a few locations in South Africa.
-90% of this unique sub-species are primarily found in the north-west and north-central Namibia. |
+Desert-adapted black rhino were historically found across Namibia and into western South Africa.
+They now roam free on approximately 25 000 km ² (5.7 million acres) of arid communal range lands in the Kunene region.
+Desert-adapted black rhino are genetically similar to other south-western black rhino primarily found across Namibia and a few locations in South Africa.

 COMMON NAMES